It is

 the hindcast method as applied to the specification of the

-of historical meteorological data over a period of typically
+historical meteorological data over a period of at least

-50 years or longer, to identify the most severe storms of
+50 years to identify the most severe storms of

 numerical hindcast of the time history of the sea state